medienhaus/medienhaus-frontend/src/assets/data/support/support_en.md

 ## How do I search for a specific message or file in a room or direct message?

 You can find a search function at the top of the screen on the right side of the room name.
 Please note that encrypted messages cannot be searched.
-You can always resort to the browsers each by pressing `cmd` + `f` …
+You can always resort to the browsers each by pressing `cmd` + `f`.

 ## Do I need to logout?